bhk/build/minion.md

 (described below) or an ordinary Make rule.

-If you pass arguments on the command line, Minion will treat the arguments as a set of targets and build them.
-Each argument may be one of the
+If you pass arguments on the command line, Minion will treat the arguments as a set of goals and build them.
+Each goal may be one of the following:
-following:

   * A *instance*, such as `CC(foo.c)`
   * An *indirection*, such as `@var` or `CC@var`
   * An ordinary Make target name
   * An *alias*

-If you invoke make with `help` as one of the command line arguments, Minion will output a description of the arguments, rather than build them.
+If you invoke make with `help` as one of the goals, Minion will output a description of the other goals, rather than build them.

 ## Aliases